-Executive summary and recommendations
+Executive summary

-- 1. As currently drafted, the Judicial Review and Courts Bill will make this and future governments less accountable for their actions and make it harder for people to require public bodies to obey the law and defend their rights through the courts. - 2.
-Clause 1 and Clause 2 are of particular concern.
-Clause one weakens a crucial public law remedy obtained from judicial review that gives effective redress to victims of illegal acts and Clause two abolishes an important judicial check against errors made in the tribunals system.
-These two changes increase the risk that vulnerable individuals will be left without effective legal protection when they need it most. - 3.
-This briefing for the Commons Report Stage supplements PLP's Second Reading and Committee Stage briefings, and in particular responds to important themes and arguments that have developed during and post Committee Stage. - 4.
-Recommendations: - a.
-Clause 1: PLP supports the amendments tabled by Wera Hobhouse MP and Andy Slaughter MP (see below). - b.
-Clause 2: PLP recommends that Clause 2 be removed from the Bill.
+- 1. Public Law Project ('PLP') is an independent national legal charity.
+We work through a combination of research, policy work, training and legal casework to promote the rule of law, improve public decision-making and facilitate access to justice. - 2.
+As currently drafted, the Judicial Review and Courts Bill will make this and future governments less accountable for their actions and make it harder for people to require public bodies to obey the law and defend their rights through the courts. - 3.
+Clauses 1 and 2 are of particular concern.
+Clause 1 weakens a crucial public law remedy (quashing orders) obtained from judicial review that gives effective redress to victims of unlawful acts and Clause 2 abolishes an important judicial check against errors made in the tribunals system.
+These two changes combined increase the risk that the most vulnerable individuals will be left without effective legal protection and redress when they need it most. - 4.
+This briefing for Committee Stage in the House of Lords supplements PLP's Second Reading, Committee Stage and Report Stage briefings for the House of Commons, and in particular addresses amendments that we would like to be made to this Bill in the House of Lords.